monica-ayala/AudioGeneration/README.md

 - Mel-Spectrogram (Mel scale).
 - MFCCs (Mel-Frequency Cepstral Coefficients) for MEL-scale cepstral representation.

-I provide a [python script](https://github.com/monica-ayala/AudioGeneration/blob/main/scripts/preprocessing.py) to do the transformation into mel spectogram format using the [librosa](https://pypi.org/project/librosa/) library and save the visual representation into the folder ```/spectogram_images```
+I provide two python scripts, [the first one](https://github.com/monica-ayala/AudioGeneration/blob/main/scripts/mel-preprocessing.py) to do the transformation from mp3 into mel spectogram format using the [librosa](https://pypi.org/project/librosa/) library and save the visual representation into the folder ```/spectogram_images```

 For example, these are some of the spectograms:
 ![image](https://github.com/monica-ayala/AudioGeneration/assets/75228128/d1e2afdf-b67e-4efc-872f-eafad0077241)
 ![image](https://github.com/monica-ayala/AudioGeneration/assets/75228128/8b28371c-c98c-4414-8531-2c40096dd3b7)
 ![image](https://github.com/monica-ayala/AudioGeneration/assets/75228128/045c38a6-88bf-4054-b008-ccd1bb39126e)

+And [the second one](https://github.com/monica-ayala/AudioGeneration/blob/main/scripts/stft-preprocessing.py) to do the transformation into a Short-Time Fourier Transform (STFT) Spectogram and saving the visual representations to ```/stft_images``` and the data into ```stft_spectogram.npz```

 To mantain the same shape of data (that is, that the shape of each spectogram is consistent) I decided to divde each audio file into 30 seconds each and generate their corresponding spectograms.
-This gave me a total of 1515 images in the ```/spectogram_images``` folder
+This gave me a total of 1515 spectograms of which I decided to prune out all of those that didn't complete 30 seconds, resulting in **1507** spectograms.

 **Preprocessing**

-After generating the mel spectograms and saving the information into numpy list, we apply the following function to normalize the information in a scale of [0-1]
+I decided to use the STFT Spectograms as they provide easier reconstrucion from STFT spectogram to .wav format.
+In ```/scripts/stft_preprocessing.py``` I

 ```
 def normalize_spectrogram(spectrogram):